What is Authentication?

 There are some important properties here:

-3. exp - The token expiry time.
+- The token expiry time.
 Tokens expire, this tells us if the token is still valid.
-We'll use it to make sure that this token wasn't stolen and being used by an attacker that got access to our users' or our old logs.
+We'll use it to make sure that this token wasn't stolen and being used by an attacker that got access to our users' or our old logs.- There are other fields, but for pure

-4. There are other fields, but for pure Login and Authentication purposes we don't need to consider them here.
+purposes we don't need to consider them here.
 If you are curious more about them, check out the other articles in the Authress Auth Academy.

 This token ends up back at your application through an application redirect.
 The Application redirect is the location specified in your application configuration which can be verified.
 You set this value so that your login box knows where to send JWTs to.
 That configured application redirect will send the user back to your UI with the JWT.
 Which can be then used to identify the user both in the UI as well as the API.
 Think of "user profile picture" in the UI, or "user ID" in your API.

 If you've looked closely at our picture, you'll notice at this point there are only UIs there are no backend services.
 This is not an accident.
 In order to get a user logged in and receive a verifiable JWT access token, no backend APIs need to be written.
-As a matter of fact if you are writting a backend for this, something is likely wrong as the full Auth flow only requires your UI.
+As a matter of fact if you are writing a backend for this, something is likely wrong as the full Auth flow only requires your UI.
 This known as an SPA authentication code flow and uses the PKCE verifier to keep it secure.

-4. How do we secure these tokens in our UI?โ€‹
+4. How do we secure these tokens in our UI?โ

-Depending on your identity provider you might receive the JWT access token in various ways.
-For instance, with the Authress SDK, you'll get the access token in-memory, or in a HttpOnly protected cookie, or via a javascript enabled cookie.
+protected cookie, or via a javascript enabled cookie.
 The safest solution is to select the default and consider not changing it.
 You shouldn't have to do anything special for these tokens to work and be secured, and the most secured place is often in-memory.
-Both localStorage as well Cookies can have security issues, but realistically all mechanisms are equaly secure (or insecure) if the proper protections are in place.
+Both localStorage as well Cookies can have security issues, but realistically all mechanisms are equally secure (or insecure) if the proper protections are in place.
 Normally, without careful attention to the management of these tokens, cookies can be the least safe solution.
 However, at least in Authress we've taken extra care to make sure the default usage that is integrated into your application when it comes Authress is secure.
 That means, Secure By Default.

 The least secure thing that can be done however is attempting to convert the token generated by your provider into something else.
 Common vulnerable scenarios include:

-1. Converting the returned JWT access token into a session token.
+- Converting the returned JWT access token into a session token.

-2. Converting the response access token into a new custom access token generated by a gateway or proxy on your side.
+- Converting the response access token into a new custom access token generated by a gateway or proxy on your side.

 While it is possible to make these both secure, they can never offer an improve security mechanism as most identity providers are already providing as much security as is possible today.
 For instance, Authress uses EdDSA token signatures rather than the common RS256 ones.
 In attempting to convert these to a session or an internally signed token, these signatures are often weakened to a use a cryptographic algorithm that isn't a strong.